DimitriBarronmore/luxtre/docs/writing_grammars.md

 If a print function is not explictly declared, a default is used which simply calls `:print` on each of the current item's child branches/leaves.

 > Note that print functions do not need to actually output text; with careful management it is possible to perform the equivalent of semantic actions by resolving a production rule into an intermediate data structure.
 Be careful with this, as not making this behavior optional will interrupt the default echo-to-output print behavior and may make the rule harder to use.

+## Setup and Cleanup

+The `@setup` and `@cleanup` statements take a code block and turn them into a function which runs before or after the ast is printed, respectively.
+Both functions take two arguments: `out` and `args`.
+These are the file's output object, and the file's frontmatter.
+This is used by [`basic_local_scoping.luxg`](/luxtre/grammars/basic_local_scoping.luxg) and [`luxtre_standard.luxg`](/luxtre/grammars/luxtre_standard.luxg) to set up the basic scopes available in the standard grammar.

 ## Node Objects
 Print functions have access to two variables: `self`, the current discovered node in the AST, and `out`, the current output stream (see "The Output Object" below).
 Each node has a simply defined structure which gives the user enough information to transform the final text output.